 Some producers ask you to refrigerate their tortillas after opening, others don’t.
 Like with unopened packages, best if you follow the recommendations on the label.
 When in doubt, refrigerate for longer shelf life.

 When it comes to homemade tortillas, store them in the fridge well wrapped.

 Can You Freeze Tortillas?

 The general consensus is that, by and large, you can freeze tortillas.
 Unless the manufacturer specifically says you shouldn’t do that, there’s no reason not to.
-While freezing slightly changes the texture, it’s usually not that big of a deal.
+While freezing may slightly change the texture, it’s usually not that big of a deal (if any).